MixedNUTS: Training-Free Accuracy-Robustness Balance via Nonlinearly Mixed Classifiers: Custom Attack Algorithms

 When proposing a novel adversarially robust model, reliably measuring its robustness with strong adversaries is always a top priority.
-Hence, in addition to designing MMAA for the goal of margin estimation, we devise an adaptive attack to evaluate the robustness of the MixedNUTS and its nonlinearly mixed model defense mechanism.
+Hence, in addition to designing MMAA for the goal of margin estimation, we devise two adaptive attack algorithms to evaluate the robustness of the MixedNUTS and its nonlinearly mixed model defense mechanism.
+Both algorithms are strengthened adaptive versions of AutoAttack.
+As is the original AutoAttack, both algorithms are ensembles of four attack methods, including a black-box component.
+Hence, the reported accuracy numbers in this paper are lower bounds to the attacked accuracy associated with each of the components.